isc-projects/bind9/doc/notes/notes-current.rst

 - ``named`` could crash with an assertion failure if a TCP connection were closed while a request was still being processed.
 [GL #2227]

+- ``named`` acting as a resolver could incorrectly treat signed zones with no DS record at the parent as bogus.
+Such zones should be treated as insecure.
+This has been fixed.
+[GL #2236]

 - A problem obtaining glue records could prevent a stub zone from functioning properly, if the authoritative server for the zone were configured for minimal responses.
 [GL #1736]